 After working with Genesis for a few months now, one of the best things about it is the community of Genesis users.
 Since Genesis powers well over 100,000 websites, there are obviously many users and a large number of experts.
 Many of these experts are awesome enough to share their knowledge with the community via tutorials and code snippets.
 Many of them are also very accessible through their blogs and social media accounts and they are typically willing to help out when asked (always ask nicely for help and never expect it).
 As I mentioned in my post on why I use Genesis, I included some people worth following in the Genesis community because they are very knowledgeable and helpful.
 Here’s the list (certainly not comprehensive):

 Lastly, whether you’re already using Genesis or are interested in learning more, you can become a member of the Genesis slack group (free and unaffiliated with StudioPress).
 It’s a great resource with hundreds of members throughout the Genesis community.
 Feel free to ask questions and share your thoughts.
-For more info on the Slack group, see Sridhar’s guide to joining.

 Genesis Review – Wrapping Up